 The average salary in California varies greatly by city.
 Different cities have different costs of living, so it makes sense that the average salary is higher in some of the places where it costs more to live.
 The cities with the highest average household income are Fremont, San Jose and Irvine.
 The city with the lowest average income is San Bernardino.

 Here is the average household income for the 20 largest cities in the state, based on data from the U.S. Census Bureau’s 2020 5-year American Community Survey:

 This table highlights how much the average salary in California can vary based on where you live.
 Remember that California is a very large state, and thus everything from the weather to the cost of living is also going to be different based on where you choose to put down roots.

 Average Salary in California by County

 You can also break down the average salary in California by county.
-According to data from the American Community Survey for 2012-2016, the counties with the highest average household incomes are Santa Clara, Marin and San Mateo.
+According to data from the 5-year American Community Survey for 2020, the counties with the highest average household incomes are Santa Clara, Marin and San Mateo.
 The table below includes the average household income for each of California’s 59 counties.